top of page

 Are bengal cats hybrids?

-Bengals are a hybrid breed of cat, kind of..... meaning the first mating between the Asian Leopard Cat and the domestic cat produces a "hybrid."
-Thereafter that generation they are constantly mistakenly referred to as hybrid cats.
-And there are lots of misconceptions about bengals on the internet because of this.
+The first mating between the Asian Leopard Cat and the domestic cat produces a "hybrid."
+After that generation, they are often mistakenly referred to as "hybrid cats."
+The correct term would be "backcross."
+There are lots of misconceptions about bengals on the internet because of this.

-After that you must breed the F1 Bengal to another SBT Bengal and so on to produce the F2 F3 F4 and F5 bengals.
+F1 Bengal females are bred to an SBT Bengal male to produce the F2 bengal.
+This continues with the F3, F4, and F5 bengal females being bred to SBT bengal males to produce the next generations.
 F4 and F5 bengals take on a completely domestic temperament and are classified as a "domestic cat."
+TICA acknowledges an F4 bengal to be a completely domesticated cat and are allowed to be shown.
 We only produce F5 bengals which would be 5 generations away from the Asian Leopard.

 What generation is my bengal cat?